-The water system we have in our RV is the most common.
+The factory water system we have in our RV is the most common.
 Or perhaps not the most common and we just think it is the most common.
-I have met many people that have similar and not so similar systems.
+I have met many people that have similar and not-so-similar systems.
 We can use water at city pressure — directly to our faucet.
 Or we can use city pressure to fill our RV storage tank. (one or the other) Other RVs I have seen lack the ability to use city pressure to fill their storage tank.
 In our case after filtering, we send the filtered water into the storage tank.
-I mention this because my methods may not fit your needs.
+I mention this because my RV water treatment system may not fit your needs.

 How to use RV Water Treatment system

-Now that I mentioned the design of our RV Water Treatment system, I want to explain my objectives.
-I never use city pressure directly to our faucet.
+Now that I mentioned the design of our RV water treatment system, I want to explain my objectives.
+I almost never use city pressure directly to our faucet.
 I only use the city pressure to fill our tank.
 After that, I use our water pump to send the water from storage to our faucet.
 (I have learned that I am an outlier on this subject and most people do the opposite.)
 The reason for my method is simple.
 I want the freshest water possible in my storage tank as often as possible.
 By introducing new water, as often as possible the chlorine in the storage tank is renewed.
 I want the chlorine in my storage tank and make no attempt to remove it.
-Occasionally, I even over-chlorinate, then drain and flushing my storage tank.
+Occasionally, I even over-chlorinate, then drain and flush my storage tank.
 This keeps the storage water germ (and algae) free.
 Using fresh cleaned and softened water in my storage tank is key to my RV water treatment system.

-I mentioned that I want to get rid of particulate matter (gunk) in my water before it enters my storage tank and this process is simple and inexpensive.
-I have a two-stage filter (picture) and the first stage of the filter strips out the biggest particles down to 5 microns and the second stage filter removes anything bigger than ½ micron that made it through the first filter.
-The 5-micron filter I change and replace with a new filter regularly.
+The filter part of my RV water treatment system is to remove particulate matter (gunk) in my water before it enters my storage tank and this process is simple and inexpensive.
+I have a two-stage filter (picture) the first stage of the filter strips out the biggest particles down to 5 microns and the second stage filter removes anything bigger than ½-micron that made it through the first filter.
+The 5-micron filter I change and replace it with a new filter regularly.
 The second filter is ceramic and does not need replacement but instead is cleaned with fresh water and a kitchen scrubbing pad and reused.
-The ½ micron filter is good enough to remove almost all particulate matter but does nothing to remove suspended minerals in the water.
+The ½-micron filter is good enough to remove almost all particulate matter but does nothing to remove suspended minerals in the water.
 For this task, I use a water softener.